build-server-protocol/build-server-protocol/docs/bsp.md

 ### 1.6.7.
 Resources Request

 The build target resources request is sent from the client to the server to query for the list of resources of a given list of build targets.

 A resource is a data dependency required to be present in the runtime classpath when a build target is run or executed.
 The server communicates during the initialize handshake whether this method is supported or not.

-This method can be used by a client
+This request can be used by a client to highlight the resources in a project view, for example.

 * method: `buildTarget/resources`
 * params: `ResourcesParams`